Becoming Rooted in Yourself

 Again and again.

-Your roots are growing, even when you can’t see them yet.
+Your roots are growing, even when you cannot see them yet.

 And the more rooted you become, the more freely your life will bloom.